cjappl/radsan/RUST_RFC.md

 > RTSAN_OPTIONS=suppressions=suppressions.supp cargo run
 ```

-### nosanitize
+### `no_sanitize`
-Another approach we could take is similar to the ASan and TSan `nosanitize` attribute.
+Another approach we could take is similar to the ASan and TSan `no_sanitize` attribute.
 We advocate for the scoped disabler macro, as it allows users to specify a more specific scope to disable the tool in.
 This means users will not have to extract unsafe code into helper functions to disable them at the function level.

+To match the other sanitizers, adding in `no_sanitize` could be considered instead of/in addition to the macro, depending on input on this RFC.

 # Other considerations